contao/docs/docs/manual/guides/form-save.en.md

 ### Conclusion

-At the current time, your form data is saved and can be viewed in the backend in the corresponding event archive and can also be changed.
+At the current time, your form data is saved and can be viewed in the backend in the corresponding calendar and can also be changed.
 You can also manually maintain further reservations here.

-Furthermore, all frontend modules (e.g. the mini calendar) are available for displaying this event archive.
+Furthermore, all frontend modules (e.g. the mini calendar) are available for displaying this calendar.

 ## Example II